 The effects of alcoholism on modern society are vast and deeply rooted in our history.
 From the earliest times to present day, the consumption of alcoholic beverages has been alternately steeped in tradition and made commonplace.
 And because nearly anyone who drinks to excess on a regular basis will likely become a full-blown alcoholic in time, mankind has long struggled with the social problems caused by alcoholism.
 This is especially true today, where highly targeted alcohol advertising invades life at practically every level, contributing to the idea that alcohol is inseparable from the celebrations and tragedies we experience as human beings.

-Alcoholism and Domestic Violence
+Alcohol Abuse and Domestic Violence

 There are strong correlations between alcoholism and domestic violence – especially violence against women.
 However, there is a great deal of doubt that the use of alcohol actually makes a person violent.
 Instead, most people who commit acts of domestic violence are habitually drunk, so there can be little separation between what behaviors are caused by drinking and what behaviors are inherent in the person.
 Nevertheless, the majority of victims of domestic violence indicate that the excessive use of alcohol was at the very least a contributing factor in the commission of violent acts.